-“Unfortunately, after many years in the global world, I still see every day that most of the fast growing high-tech companies, at least 70% of them which are growing rapidly, choose to take shortcuts in their global activities – paying workers without a pay slip, not complying to the local labor laws, employing workers without work-licenses, and more.
+“Unfortunately, after many years I still see fast growing high-tech companies, at least 70% of them which are growing rapidly, choosing to take shortcuts in their global activities – paying workers without a pay slip, not complying to local labor laws, employing workers without work-licenses, and more.
 This is absurd.
 The “It will be OK” approach here can lead to the closing of markets for companies.”

 Guez told “Calcalist” about a client who came to Papaya after his bank accounts were frozen in China because they had transferred employees’ salaries directly to bank accounts in Hong Kong without reporting it in China, in violation of the law.
 On the other hand, he still had Chinese employees who needed to be paid so that he wouldn’t break the law of holding back payment to employees.
 In addition, she spoke of a client who was sued by his workers in Brazil, because in spite of being signed up as subcontractors, they were still entitled to the social benefits provided by the local law.